-As Kampot pepper grows on a tropical liana, it is considered a rare and superior quality pepper.
-The Timut pepper, on the other hand, grows on an ash tree or clave tree, which makes it a false pepper.
+Kampot pepper grows on a tropical liana and is considered a rare and superior quality pepper.
+Timut pepper, on the other hand, grows on an ash tree or clave tree, which makes it a false pepper.

 The first traces of the existence of Kampot pepper date back to the 13th century.
-A Chinese diplomat named Zhou Daguan discovered it during his visit to Khmer territory.
+A Chinese diplomat named Zhou Daguan discovered it while visiting Khmer territory.

-It is in the 14th century that its culture developed.
-In fact, the Sultan of Aceh requested that all his plantations be burned to prevent the Dutch, with whom he was at war, from plundering his crops during the Aceh War.
+It was in the 14th century that its cultivation developed.
+Moreover, the Sultan of Aceh asked that all his plantations be burned to prevent the Dutch, with whom he was at war, from plundering his crops during the Aceh war.

 The cultivation of Kampot pepper has been limited because it was contained by the French who were trying to promote the sale of Cochinchine.

-Kampot pepper almost disappeared in 1975 when pepper crops were razed to make way for rice fields by the Khmer Rouge.
+Kampot pepper almost disappeared in 1975 when pepper crops were razed to be converted into rice fields by the Khmer Rouge.

-Did you know that? : In the Middle Ages, pepper was extremely expensive.
-Rich people's fortunes were estimated by the amount of pepper they had
+Did you know that?
+In the Middle Ages, pepper was extremely expensive.
+The wealth of the rich was estimated by the amount of pepper they owned

-Despite the risk of the piper negrum's total disappearance, some farming families have been able to revive production and today Kampot red pepper is once again used as an exceptional pepper
+In spite of the risk of total disappearance of the piper negrum, some families of farmers have managed to revive production and today Kampot red pepper is once again used as an exceptional pepper

 Kampot pepper is a rare pepper that has the same virtues as other varieties of real peppers, namely :

-Be careful not to abuse it, however, because excessive consumption of pepper can :
+However, be careful not to overuse it, as excessive consumption of pepper can :

 Exceptional ingredients, exceptional recipes!
 To discover all the flavour of our red pepper from the province of Kampot in Cambodia, we offer you a high-flavoured menu!

-Ideal as an aperitif, the salted cake here comes in a slightly spicy version.
-Add to your cake dough a little Kampot red pepper, thin strips of peppers and feta cheese.
-Finish with a little finely chopped garlic before baking at 180 °C for 40 minutes.
+Ideal for the aperitif, the salted cake is here declined in a slightly spicy version.
+Add to your cake batter a little Kampot red pepper, thin strips of peppers and feta cheese.
+Finish with a little finely chopped bear garlic and bake at 180 °C for 40 minutes.

-Traditionally cooked with fresh green or white pepper, the cream pepper steack can be cooked with an exceptional pepper such as Kampot red pepper.
+Traditionally cooked with fresh green or white pepper, cream pepper steak can be cooked with an exceptional pepper such as Kampot red pepper.
 The fruity aromas of this rare pepper blend perfectly with red meat.

-The chocolate and pepper are a perfect match.
-Add a few turns of our exceptional red pepper to your melting pot.
-It will bring a little spicy taste that goes perfectly with the chocolate.
+Chocolate and pepper are a perfect match.
+Add a few turns of our exceptional red pepper to your melting machine.
+It will bring a little spicy taste that goes perfectly with chocolate.
 Add some fresh or cooked citrus fruits and you will have an original and tasty dessert

-To keep all its flavours for several months, this pepper from Cambodia, like all dry peppers, is kept dry and away from light.
+To keep all its flavors for several months, this pepper from Cambodia, like all dry peppers, can be kept dry and away from light.